-We have a number of policies that apply across SBFE and help to ensure and enforce our zero tolerance approach to Modern Slavery as part of our SBFE Ethics & Compliance programme.
+We have a number of policies that apply across SBFE and help to ensure and enforce our zero-tolerance approach to Modern Slavery as part of our SBFE Ethics & Compliance programme.

-- 1. Our SBFE Modern Slavery and Human Trafficking Policy was rolled out across the business in 2023.
-The purpose of this policy is to specifically set out SBFE's responsibilities, and the responsibilities of those working for and on our behalf, in observing and upholding our zero tolerance position on modern slavery and human trafficking, and to provide information to those working for and on our behalf on how to identify and report concerns regarding modern slavery and human trafficking. - 2.
-In 2023, we launched our SBFE Sustainable Sourcing Policy to ensure that our procurement activity continues to support the production of high-quality, sustainable drinks.
-The policy sets out our sourcing process and the sustainability standards all suppliers across SBFE are required to meet.

-To strengthen our vendor selection process, our Sustainable Sourcing Policy introduces new mandatory sustainability criteria for prospective suppliers in each of our four procurement categories (marketing and business services, industrials, ingredients, and packaging), alongside associated activity that we consider to be 'Nice' or even 'Great'.
+- Our SBFE Modern Slavery and Human Trafficking Policy was updated in 2024 and sets out SBFE's responsibilities, and the responsibilities of those working for and on our behalf, in observing and upholding our zero-tolerance position on modern slavery and human trafficking, and to provide information to those working for and on our behalf on how to identify and report concerns regarding modern slavery and human trafficking. - 2.
+The Suntory Human Rights Policy was updated in 2024 and launched across SBFE.
+This policy sets out the Suntory Group's commitment to human rights, and includes a strict prohibition on any form of forced labour, including human trafficking. - 3.
+Our SBFE Sustainable Sourcing Guidelines are aimed at ensuring that our procurement activity continues to support the production of high-quality, sustainable drinks.
+The guidelines set out our sourcing process and the sustainability standards all suppliers across SBFE are required to meet. - Our Sustainable Sourcing Guidelines include mandatory sustainability criteria for prospective suppliers in each of our four procurement categories (marketing and business services, industrials, ingredients, and packaging), alongside associated activity that we consider to be 'Nice' or even 'Great'.
 This activity reflects the contribution we want suppliers to be making to our sustainability journey in the future if they are not already doing so.
 Prospective suppliers across all direct procurement categories are required to complete a Sedex risk assessment, have a sustainability strategy in place that covers issues such as the improvement of labour practices, and be monitoring ESG performance on a regular basis.